Generic Name: sulconazole nitrate

 A modified Draize test showed no allergic contact dermatitis and a phototoxicity study showed no phototoxic or photoallergic reaction to sulconazole nitrate cream.
 Maximization tests with sulconazole nitrate cream showed no evidence of contact sensitization or irritation.

 Indications and Usage for Exelderm

-Exelderm (sulconazole nitrate) CREAM, 1.0% is an antifungal agent indicated for the treatment of tinea pedis (athlete’s foot), tinea cruris, and tinea corporis caused by Trichophyton rubrum, Trichophyton mentagrophytes, Epidermophyton floccosum, and Microsporum canis,* and for the treatment of tinea versicolor.
+Exelderm (sulconazole nitrate, USP) CREAM, 1.0% is an antifungal agent indicated for the treatment of tinea pedis (athlete’s foot), tinea cruris, and tinea corporis caused by Trichophyton rubrum, Trichophyton mentagrophytes, Epidermophyton floccosum, and Microsporum canis,* and for the treatment of tinea versicolor.

 Information for Patients

 Carcinogenesis and Mutagenesis and Impairment of Fertility

 There are no adequate and well controlled studies in pregnant women.
 Sulconazole nitrate should be used during pregnancy only if clearly needed.
 Sulconazole nitrate has been shown to be embryotoxic in rats when given in doses of 125 times the adult human dose (in mg/kg).
 The drug was not teratogenic in rats or rabbits at oral doses of 50 mg/kg/day.